 - Meanwhile, to make the sauce, whisk together mayonnaise, sweet chili sauce, sriracha and honey in a small bowl.
 Set aside.

-- Serve immediately, drizzled with sweet chili sauce and additional on the side.
+- Serve immediately, drizzled with sweet chili sauce serving any additional on the side.
 (May toss shrimp lightly with sauce, if preferred)

 Barb